buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 how many tests will run.
 The ``--limit <NUM>`` option expects a positive number which will limit number of tests to the total limit.
 If there are less tests to run than the value specified by ``--limit``, then buildtest will run all the test.
-When buildtest has more tests to run than the value specified by ``--limitt``, then buildtest will exclude some tests.
+When buildtest has more tests to run than the value specified by ``--limit``, then buildtest will exclude some tests.

 To demonstrate this feature, we will run the same command with and without **--limit** option.